JonathanTreffler/backblaze-personal-wine-container/README.md

     ````

 # Credits
-This was originally developed by @Atemu (https://github.com/Atemu/backblaze-personal-wine-container)
+This was originally developed by @Atemu (https://github.com/Atemu/backblaze-personal-wine-container).

 The Backblaze logo and application is the property of Backblaze, Inc.

+This docker image is based on @jlesage 's excellent [base image](https://github.com/jlesage/docker-baseimage-gui).